-In his first season at the helm of Killie, he narrowly avoided 11th with a last-day victory at Easter Road.
-Thanks to Kris Boyd slotting it past Ben Williams before half-time.
-The 22 goals in 37 games was his most prolific spell in Ayrshire and certainly saved them from the playoffs, considering they had lost the most games (21) in the Premiership.
+In his first season at the helm of Killie, he narrowly avoided 11th with a last-day victory at Easter Road; thanks to Kris Boyd slotting it past Ben Williams before half-time.
+Boyd’s 22 goals in 37 games was his most prolific spell in Ayrshire and certainly saved them from the playoffs considering they had lost the most games (21) in the Premiership.

-On the back of the sale of young prospect, Robbie Muirhead in February without his knowledge, Johnson stated his intention to leave in three months, which was the end of his contract.
-However, the Killie Board decided to remove him from the job shortly after his announcement.
+On the back of the sale of young prospect, Robbie Muirhead in February without his knowledge, Johnson stated his intention to leave in four months, which was the end of his contract.
+However, the Killie Board decided to remove him from the job shortly after that announcement.
 He left the club in eighth with 28 points and a loss percentage of 54.5%.

 In attack, replacing Kris Boyd’s ability to sniff out chances in the penalty area was always going to be the biggest difficulty.
-The duo of Josh Magennis and Lee Miller were not the suitable replacements and have failed to hit double figures as they reached the half century mark, the latter scoring once in 21.
+The duo of Josh Magennis and Lee Miller were not the suitable replacements and have failed to hit double figures.

-He also signed some of the squad that has achieved successive Premiership playoff under Messrs Jim McIntyre and James Fowler.
+He also signed some of the squad that has achieved successive Premiership playoffs under Messrs Jim McIntyre and James Fowler.
 The likes of right-back Chris Mitchell, midfielder Paul Burns and forwards Derek Lyle and Michael Paton.
 Others such as Derek Young, Marc Fitzpatrick and Willie Gibson have moved on but are more than capable players in their respective League One sides.
-He will be familiar with David Hopkirk, who moved to Dunfermline in January, the attacking midfielder was contracted by Johnson after his release from Hearts.
-Those players combined to win the third tier by 25 points over Paul Hartley’s Wasps.
-Scoring 92, which was as many goals as they had points and boasted the best defence in all four divisions.
+He will be familiar with David Hopkirk, who moved to Dunfermline in January; the attacking midfielder was contracted by Johnson after his release from Hearts.
+Those players combined to win the third tier by 25 points over Paul Hartley’s Wasps, scoring 92 – which was as many goals as they had points – and boasted the best defence in all four divisions.

 “It became evident, very early doors that we really needed to focus on somebody who had a track record of success in this division and who had taken a team out of this division.”

 On that statement along with the favourites for the job, it eliminated Stephen Aitken of Stranraer, who has never won promotion.
-The others that were in with a shot was Dunfermline born, Dick Campbell currently at Forfar and won promotion with Brechin in 2004.
-Gary Bollan at Airdrieonians, who led Livingston to back-to-back divisional titles when they were demoted to the fourth tier.
+The others that were in with a shot was Dunfermline born, Dick Campbell, currently at Forfar and won promotion with Brechin in 2004.
+Airdrieonians’ Gary Bollan, who led Livingston to back-to-back divisional titles when they were demoted to the fourth tier.
 The last contender was Derek Adams, who lost his job at Ross County last year but won Division Two with the Staggies in 2008.

-The target has not changed since they were relegated in 2013, but the message is becoming that more desperate.
-Bob Garmony, reiterated:
+The target has not changed since they were relegated in 2013 but the message is becoming that more desperate.
+Garmony, reiterated: